HIGH IMPACT AREAS SCALP, GENITAL, PALMOPLANTAR, AND NAIL PSORIASIS

 LIMITATIONS:

-Mean changes in PSSI, PPASI, and NAPSI were all pre-specified, non-ranked endpoints and were not adjusted for multiplicity.
+Mean change in PSSI, PPASI, and NAPSI were prespecified, nonranked endpoints and were not adjusted for multiplicity.
 Therefore, treatment differences cannot be regarded as statistically significant.

 STUDY DESIGN:

-LOCF=Last Observation Carried Forward; PSSI=Psoriasis Scalp Severity Index; PPASI=Palmoplantar Psoriasis Area and Severity Index; NAPSI=Nail Psoriasis Severity Index; SD=Standard Deviation.
+LOCF=last observation carried forward; NAPSI=Nail Psoriasis Severity Index; PPASI=Palmoplantar Psoriasis Area and Severity Index; PSSI=Psoriasis Scalp Severity Index; SD=standard deviation.

 across 4 pivotal trials1